open-craft/problem-builder/README.md

 * Message - A feedback message to display to the student after they have made their choice.
-* Weight - The weight is used when computing total grade/score of the mentoring block.
+* Weight - The weight is used when computing total grade/score of the problem builder block.
 The larger the weight, the more influence this question will have on the grade.
 Value of zero means this question has no influence on the grade (float, defaults to `1`).
 * Hide Result - If set to True, the feedback icons next to each